 Backyard Pool Ideas

-Budget Friendly TIP #6
+Budget-Friendly TIP #6

 Pool toys can be super hit and miss when it comes to finding deals.
-I typically get a couple small things throughout the season when small deals or ad sales pop up.
+I typically get a couple of small things throughout the season when small deals or ad sales pop up.
 Then, I simply check back for clearance finds towards the end of summer.
 There are the occasional steal of a deal finds!

 9) Sun Protection